Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 • Form OR-R&D: Specifically for claiming the Oregon Research and Development Tax Credit.
 For the federal version, look for federal form 6765.

-• Form OR-20: This is the Oregon Corporation Excise Tax Return, which is the taxes that your credit would be claimed against.
+• Form OR-20: This is the Oregon Corporation Excise Tax Return, the taxes your credit would be claimed against.

-• Schedules and Documentation: This is gathered by you, and you can get more help from a certified public accountant on which specific schedules and recipes that you’ll need to fill out to meet all requirements for this tax credit.
+• Schedules and Documentation: You gather this, and you can get more help from a certified public accountant on which specific schedules and recipes you’ll need to fill out to meet all requirements for this tax credit.

 Because it is such a complex process, a CPA consultant is highly recommended to ensure all steps are followed correctly and to maximize the tax credit benefit.